AnyaBoch/Tableau/README.md

 ![alt text](<Screenshot 2025-02-19 at 01.08.00.png>)

-Most populat Hop off Stations in July 2024 (top 20)
+Most popular Hop on Stations in July 2024 (top 20)

 ![alt text](<Screenshot 2025-02-19 at 01.07.43.png>)